doxeylab/doxeylab-website/_members/manjot-hunjan.md

   linkedin: manjotsinghhunjan
 ---

 Manjot completed his MSc in the Doxey Lab, where he developed the AlignDx framework for metagenomic pathogen detection.
-Manjot is currently a software developer, further developing AlignDx for wastewater surveillance and other applications.
+Manjot then worked as a software developer, further developing AlignDx for wastewater surveillance and other applications.